-Ng Eu Keat is currently a first year undergraduate reading MEng in Biomedical Engineering at Imperial College London.
+Ng Eu Keat is currently reading MEng in Biomedical Engineering at Imperial College London, and is graduating in 2022.
 This personal statement was part of his successful application to Imperial College London for Biomedical Engineering, University College London for Natural Sciences and Biomedical Engineering as well as University of Bath for Natural Sciences.

 During my DoE Gold expedition, I camped in a cave with a colony of bats and noted their

 skill of echolocation.
 Only knowing the basics of echolocation I decided to read ‘The Blind Watchmaker’ in which Dawkins highlights the use of the Doppler shift principle by bats to determine how far or near prey is.
 Additionally, bats are able to contract their ear bones to protect themselves from their shriek, a method which is applied to most sonar systems from boats to medical sonar.
 What made this so captivating was how it opened up a new perspective on nature-inspired innovations which sparked a desire for me to further understand the possible applications of biology, chemistry and physics.

 As a person who appreciates the environment, I shadowed a group of scientists at the

 Danau Girang Field Centre in Borneo last January where I developed experimental

 techniques such as setting up camera traps and collecting and inspecting parasites in a

 lab.
 Setting up camera traps was challenging as my team and I needed to consider how

 the animals might respond to the traps.
 This required me to think inventively.
 All the time spent in the field had me wondering about the current situation of my country’s rainforest.
 In order to understand more I interviewed some doctoral students and scientist about their research.
 Consequently I learned about their plans for sustainable palm oil plantations which would not threaten forest biodiversity.
 The experience has heightened my understanding of the environment while helping me hone my communication and mediation skills: all necessary for work in research groups.